TechnoCosmic/tails/README.md

 Tails offers four ways to paste clips...

 1) From a quick pick list accessed via the `tails.pasteClip` command (default keybinding is `ctrl+shift+v`).
-2) From an Intellisense context menu.
+2) From an IntelliSense context menu.
 This is where *indexing* (see below) is used.
 3) Inline suggestions.
 If you start typing a clip (from it's start), Tails will offer the clip as a sexy little inline suggestion.
-4) Clipboard Ring: Single line clips can be pasted in sequence into the current selection using `tails.ringPasteClip` (`tails.smartPasteClip` will use ring pasting when there's a selected range of text when activated, and will use `tails.pasteClip` when there's no range selected).
+4) Clipboard Ring: Clips can be pasted in sequence into the current selection using `tails.ringPasteClip` (`tails.smartPasteClip` will use ring pasting when there's a selected range of text when activated, and will use `tails.pasteClip` when there's no range selected).
+You can control which clips are cycled through with the `tails.clipRing.lineCountLimit` setting.

-You can disable the use of #2 via `tails.enableCompletions`, and #3 can be disabled via `tails.enableInlineSuggestions`.
+You can disable the use of the second point via `tails.intelliSense.enable`, and point threee can be disabled via `tails.inlineSuggestions.enable`.

 ### History Control